Notebird-App/breeze-chms/docs/People.md

 ## `people.update()`

 Update a person in your Breeze database with profile fields matched and formatted.
-The returned value of this function isn't the full person object, but rather, the `fields_json` array that is used in the update call.

 A few extra notes:

 - Any field you don't include will remain the same.
 - However, a `null` value or empty string will unset that field.
 - Fields you define are loosely matched (ignores spaces, special characters, and capitalization).
 So for example, a field you want returned as `1stGradeTeacher` it would match a the custom profile field you have defined in Breeze named `1st-grade teacher`.
 - Checkbox fields can be set with a string for a single value.
-For multiple values, you can use an array of strings or a interpunct delimited string. _(Ex. `'Value 1'`, `['Value 1', 'Value 2']`, `'Value 1 · Value 2` are all valid)_
+For multiple values, you can use an array of strings or a interpunct delimited string. _(Ex. `'Value 1'`, `['Value 1', 'Value 2']`, `'Value 1 · Value 2'` are all valid)_

 <details>
 <summary>Parameters:</summary>